johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **New origin trials: Document-Isolation-Policy.** The **Document-Isolation-Policy** lets a document enable `crossOriginIsolation` for itself, without having to deploy COOP or COEP, and regardless of the `crossOriginIsolation` status of the page.
 The policy is backed by process isolation.
 Additionally, the document non-CORS cross-origin subresources will either be loaded without credentials or will need to have a CORP header.

 - **New origin trials: Explicit Compile Hints with Magic Comments.** This feature lets you attach information about which functions should be eager parsed and compiled in JavaScript files.
-The information will be encoded as magic comments.
+The information is encoded as magic comments.

 - **`navigator.storage` no longer an EventTarget.** `navigator.storage` was made an `EventTarget` for the Storage Pressure Event, which never made it past the prototype phase.
 This dead code is being removed and as a result, `navigator.storage` will no longer extend `EventTarget`.

-- **Remove Prefixed HTMLVideoElement Fullscreen APIs.** The prefixed HTMLVideoElement fullscreen APIs have been deprecated from Edge.
+- **Remove Prefixed HTMLVideoElement Fullscreen APIs.** The prefixed HTMLVideoElement fullscreen APIs have been deprecated from Microsoft Edge.

   They were replaced by the `Element.requestFullscreen()` API.
 As of 2024, most browsers have had support for the unprefixed APIs for a few years now.

-  Edge 132 removes the following from `HTMLVideoElement`:
+  Microsoft Edge 132 removes the following from `HTMLVideoElement`:

   - The `webkitSupportsFullscreen` attribute.
   - The `webkitDisplayingFullscreen` attribute.